holochain/how/DESIGN.md

 This app needs to be able to import all the tree data at Progenitor init time, thus it must either get it from an explicit export, or by bridge call.

 ## UI Notes
-- Limit bundle parents to 3 to prevent tree-spam
+- Limit unit parents to 3 to prevent tree-spam
-- Pick bundle parent from existing tree not by typing
+- Pick unit parent from existing tree not by typing
 - Documents with comments should have tabs for comment versions so replies on versions are all visible.
 - Tree auto-layout by creation order (for stability)
 - Feed of recent changes, and or tree hilight like miro